andrew-shc/smol-vlm-test/README.md

 # SmolVLM Test

-Just testing SmolVLM in Rust via Candle and tokenizer.
+Working custom implementation of SmolVLM in Rust via Candle and tokenizer.

 It has a working text and image interface via CLI.
 Currently, it only takes in at most one image mostly as a proof of concept for Rust implementation.